jan-ba/gtfs2rdf/README.md

 ## Testing

 To create custom mock data (in a zip archive since this is the expected input) use the command below from root.
-Instead of `stops.txt`, you can specify any files from that directory (!) to make up the final zip
+Instead of `stops.txt`, you can specify any files from that directory (!) to make it into the resulting zip file

 ```bash
 (cd mock_data && zip romania_mock.zip stops.txt)
 ```